Echinops6718/HealthInfo/Folic Acid.md

-Reduces risk of stroke, gum disease, and cancer.
+Reduces risk of stroke, gum disease, anemia, malaria symptoms, and cancer.

 Likely reduces risk of contracting [[COVID]] as well as induced injuries and mortality.